mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ```bash
 bash ./mklatencyplot.bash
 ```
 You can let the test finish its run, or stop it at any time.
-Either way, a 'plot.png' file will be generated in the same directory as the script's, showing a histogram of the latencies and the maximum latency.
+Either way, a 'plot.png' file will be generated in the same directory as the script's, showing a histogram of the latencies of each CPU (core) and the maximum latency.
 ### 5. Install IgH EtherCAT Master
 See [IgH EtherCAT Master installation guide](https://github.com/mohse-n/L7N_EtherLab/blob/master/Installation%20guides/IgH%20Master%20Installation%20Guide.md).
 ### Reinstalling the kernel